BIRDISS-kawtar/ImageUploader/README.md

 - Display the uploaded image to the user
 - Show a little loader while uploading
 - Copy the image to the clipboard
-- Copy the link of the sotred image
+- Copy the link of the stored image

 ### Built With